w3f/polkadot-wiki/docs/learn/how-to/sign-transaction-signer.md

 ---
-title: How to Sign a Transaction (Signer)
+title: How to Sign a Transaction (Developer Signer)
 description: "A step-by-step guide on how to sign a transaction using the Polkadot Developer Signer extension"
 ---